 Global Journalism Silverstone Fellowship

-Polis is delighted to announce that we have selected the first Polis Silverstone Scholar.
-This award is for an international journalist studying an aspect of global journalism.
+Polis is delighted to announce its second Polis Silverstone Scholar for 2009-10, Ranjana Das.
+This award is for an international postgraduate student or journalist studying an aspect of global journalism.
 The recipient will contribute to the work of Polis and publish a short paper based on their work.
 They will also contribute to teaching and other Polis activities including the Polis Summer School.

-The recipient, Nina Bigalke, is conducting a research project on the new international news channel Al Jazeera English.
+The first Silverstone Scholar, Nina Bigalke, conducted a research project on the new international news channel Al Jazeera English.
 She will be examining its production methods and editorial policies and investigating the role of channels like AJE in the changing global communications culture.
 Next year Nina will be contributing to a public Polis seminar on Al Jazeera English, details of which will follow in the New Year.

 The Silverstone scholarship was founded in the memory of the late Professor Roger Silverstone, Head of the Media and Communications Department at LSE and the moving spirit behind the creation of Polis.
 His last book 'Media and Morality: On The Rise Of The Mediapolis' is a call for a better understanding of the importance of global news.